xonq/tutorials/orthofiller.md

 # OrthoFiller annotation completion

 ## Getting Started
+[OrthoFiller](https://gitlab.com/xonq/OrthoFiller) fills missing genes in annotations by building profile models of orthogroups from closely related species and searching for these models in nonannotated regions of the assembly.

 You will need at least one [annotation](https://gitlab.com/xonq/tutorials/-/blob/master/funannotate.md).
 If you are using the Ohio Super Computer (OSC) and have access to PAS1046, skip installation to [OSC USE](https://gitlab.com/xonq/tutorials/-/blob/master/orthofiller.md#osc-use).